gravitational/gravity/docs/5.x/workshops.md

 #### Computer and OS

-This workshop is written for Mac OS X but should mostly work with Linux as well.
+This workshop is written for macOS but should mostly work with Linux as well.
 You will need a machine with at least `7GB RAM` and `8GB free disk space` available.

 #### Docker

 For Linux: follow instructions provided [here](https://docs.docker.com/engine/installation/linux/).

-If you have Mac OS X (Yosemite or newer), please download Docker for Mac [here](https://download.docker.com/mac/stable/Docker.dmg).
+If you have macOS (Yosemite or newer), please download Docker for Mac [here](https://download.docker.com/mac/stable/Docker.dmg).

 *Older docker package for OSes older than Yosemite -- Docker Toolbox located [here](https://www.docker.com/products/docker-toolbox).*